 Conventions require a lot of work from a lot of people in order to be successful.
 In addition to our thanks to Gary, we are also grateful to others who worked hard on the convention and supported the events: Sonya Kuki, Karen Yoshitomi, Kerry Kaneichi, the PSW district and chapters, the convention committee, national JACL staff and board, delegates, sponsors, exhibitors, speakers, panelists, awardees, guests, boosters, volunteers, and to everyone else who supported the convention in any way.
 I would especially like to recognize the work of the national JACL staff, including fellows and interns.
 We were happy to see so many young people involved since they are our future and we have shifted a major focus to youth programs.
-Thank you to everyone who contributed to the success of the convention. ness of the organization, to make new friends, and to renew old friendships.
-It is always good to see Harry Honda, long time former editor of the Pacific Citizen, and his wife, as well as Shea work.
+Thank you to everyone who contributed to the success of the convention.

 We offer our condolences to Gary and his family on the loss of Gary's mother who passed away just prior to the start of the convention after a bout with cancer.
-We know it was a difficult time for Gary and we appreciate all his
+We know it was a difficult time for Gary and we appreciate all his work.